Malola2015/planningCourse/assignments/pathplanning/PRA2.md

-# Implementation and comparison of heuristics for path-planning
+# Integrate path-planning and task-planning

 ## Objectives